LTUC/amman-dotnet-401d2/Curriculum/Class13/DISCUSSION.md

-# Readings: Entity Framework Core
+# Readings: Dependency Injection & Repository Design PAttern

 Below you will find some reading material, code samples, and some additional resources that support today's topic and the upcoming lecture.